-- For vehicles not equipped with the Keyless Enter-N-Go feature, the ignition switch must be in the ON/RUN position in order to drive the vehicle. - For vehicles not equipped with the Keyless Enter-N-Go feature, the message "Remote Start Active Key To Run" will display in the EVIC until you insert and turn the key to ON/RUN position.
-Refer to "Electronic Vehicle Information Center (EVIC)" for - For vehicles equipped with the Keyless Enter-N-Go feature, the message "Remote Start Active Push Start Button" will display in the EVIC until you push the START/STOP button.
+- The ignition switch must be in the ON/RUN position in order to drive the vehicle. - The message "Remote Start Active Key To Run" will display in the EVIC until you insert and turn the key to ON/RUN position.
+Refer to "Electronic Vehicle Information Center (EVIC)" for further information.